Pros and Cons of Balance Transfers: Weigh Them Carefully

 3. Balance Transfer Fee

-The majority of banks and card issuers charge a certain commission for the balance transfer.
+Most banks and card issuers charge a specific commission for the balance transfer.
 The average fee is about 3 percent of the amount you are transferring.

 4. Not Everyone Qualifies

-If you want to qualify for a balance transfer, you need to have a good credit score.
-Check your score before investing your time into researching the potential credit card issuer.
+You must have a good credit score to qualify for a balance transfer.
+Check your score before investing your time in researching the potential credit card issuer.

-Weigh the Pros and Cons of Balance Transfers Carefully
+Evaluating the Benefits and Disadvantages of Balance Transfers Carefully